yuewang326/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-It crawled comments from The Wall Street Journal, The New York Times and get to know the public sentiment about discrimination.
+It crawled comments from The Wall Street Journal, The New York Times and get to know the public sentiment about artificial intelligence and racial discrimination.